solana-labs/solana/docs/src/proposals/ape.md

 * IsolationProgram::Withdraw

-remove lamports

-* IsolationProgram::WriteData

-write the data
+Remove lamports.

-* IsolationProgram::MoveDomains(1 or 2)
+* IsolationProgram::MoveDomains(in: 1 or 2)

 Allows an isolation account to move domains.
+Account can only move once per epoch.
+The move is finalized at the end of the next epoch.

-* SystemProgram::CreateVoteAccountFromIsolatedAccount
+* SystemProgram::CreateAccountInDomain(in: IsolationProgramAccount, ...)

-Allow the system program to consume a IsolationProgram account in domain 2 to become a VoteProgram account.
+Allow the system program withdraw lamports from the IsolationProgram account, and create a new account in the isolated domain.

 === Execution ===